rb-rl/DDPG/Report.md

 `N <- (1 - θ) * N + ε * W`

-where `W` stands for the Wiener process and is a vector distributed according to a multivariate Gaussian.
+where `W` stands for the Wiener process and is a vector for each update step distributed according to a multivariate Gaussian.
 The constant `θ` is the decay rate of the noise and `ε` is the standard deviation of the newly added noise.
 In the code, the value of `ε` could basically be decayed as in epsilon decay of [DDQN](https://github.com/rb-rl/DDQN/blob/main/Report.md).
 However, hyperparameter optimization led to a fixation to a constant value.

 ### References